treveradams/owmdb2gsdb/README.md

 =================
 Please, be a good citizen.
 Do not download the database from the Open WLAN Map project more than once a week.
 It is updated nightly, so doing it multiple times a day would be counter productive.
-As it is hosted as generously by an individual, do not abuse the system.
+As it is hosted generously by an individual, do not abuse the system.
 Go as long as you can between downloads.
 Certainly do not download it more than any guidelines given on the project's website.
 Thank you!